-Echeveria 'Rosea Grandis' is a beautiful succulent plant with large rosette of green leaves edged with red.
-The flowers are bell shaped and yellow-orange in color.
+Echeveria 'Rosea Grandis' is a beautiful succulent that forms large rosettes of green leaves edged with red.
+Flowers are bell-shaped, yellow-orange, and appear in summer.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).